common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

+Another challenge to supporting the execution of portable workflows on supercomputers is the requirement for custom-compiled software.

+(Software containers are not widely used on HPC systems performance/security/historical reasons.)

-Another challenge to supporting the execution of portable workflows on supercomputers is the requirement for custom-compiled software and the lack of software containers for performance reasons.
-This is somewhat orthogonal to the classic CWL approach, as the standards have long supported both software containers and references to the name (and published identifier, if available) of the software tool.
-The CWL reference runner has a feature which maps these software identifiers to locally available software packages, and loads them in a site-specific way using a local configuration\[3\].
+The CWL reference runner has a feature which maps these software identifiers to locally available software packages, and loads them in a site-specific way using a local configuration.

 We have adopted this same approach within the VESTEC system, which ensures that our workflows are portable between target HPC systems.

 ???

 Speaker: Rupe

-Wired cwltool + SoftwareRequirements to `module load FOOBAR`
+Wired cwltool + SoftwareRequirements to `module load MesoNH` etc

 ---
 # Talk Overview